Yacht Design School's

 Will I have to take your elective courses in Computer Assisted Design to get work?

-The founders of this school anticipated the use of CAD over 40 years ago with the help of a work of speculative fiction by Robert Heinlein.
+The founders of this school anticipated the use of CAD about 50 years ago with the help of a work of speculative fiction by Robert Heinlein.
 In 1978 we got our first programmable computer and in 1980 our first computer with a monitor and full alphanumeric keyboard.
 In the early 80's we worked on lines development programs and in the early 90's started developing hull lines on screen.
-We have always assumed that someday design work would all be done on computer and our newer designs are now being done entirely in Rhino.
+We have always assumed that someday design work would all be done on computer and our own design work is now being done entirely in Rhino.

 So far the only program that we have found that does both a reasonable job of developing lines, doing other drawings, and can output artistic looking drawings is Rhino.
 This is why we have based our "CAD Course" on it.
-We used to have a section in here describing the huge number of wasted hours in trying to do a piece of deck hardware using CAD.
-Recently we have found that the time to define a fitting in Rhino is now about what it takes to do it with manual drafting.
+There are also other benefits to doing design work in Rhino.
+For instance though the time to define, say, a fitting in Rhino might still be about what it takes to do it with manual drafting.
 The difference is that you can then send the Rhino file to a service which will cut a prototype part or pattern directly from the CAD File.
 If only one part is needed you go directly from designing to an automated cutting machine.
 If you wish to make a number of identical parts the prototype can be used as a pattern for casting duplicates or you can use Rhino to produce a file which directly cuts a permanent mold for casting large numbers of parts.

 Back to top.